jlramosr/zrickr/README.md

 # Zrickr

-Zrickr Fontend using Polymer to organizate films, series, books, etc.
+Zrickr App using Polymer and Firebase to organizate films, series, books, etc.

 ## Previous Requirements on Windows